TheCrimsonFcker/PUBG-Radar/README.md

 I'm not a prof. programmer, just a noob learns to code.
 I don't even know the difference between _val_ and _var_.
 So feel free to optimize my shitty code.

-And this is a personal programme based on my usage habit just for fun, so I don't have the ability to slove all your problems or requests.
+And this is a personal programme based on my usage habit just for fun, so I don't have the ability to solve all your problems or requests.
 But you can get help from [here](https://github.com/AiYinZiLeGong/PUBG-Radar/issues).

 <br />